Daniel J. Frey

 However, a lesson should be learned.

-That before the change of season comes again you must work hard to prepare.
+Before the change of season comes again, you must work hard to prepare.

 This season of cruelty we are living through is here to teach us a lesson.

-The lesson is that hate and ignorance will always be with us.
+The lesson is that hate and ignorance will always be a part of us.

-A nation, a society must prepare, must learn that the fight doesn't end for justice.
+A nation, a society, must learn that the fight for justice doesn't end at the end of a season.

 This tyrant will not be in power forever.